umango101/dos-mitigation/README.md

 ## Overview

 This repository contains versions of the tools I developed for Denial-of-Service mitigation research during my PhD.
 It includes scripts for both generating and mitigating volumetric flooding attacks, as well as tools for automating the experimentation process.
 Automation tools assume the use of a Merge-based testbed like SPHERE (formerly DeterLab), but files in the `common` directory are general purpose, and should function across most Linux systems.
 The next section provides instructions for running experiments in Merge, with documentation for other utilities following.
+For data analysis and plotting, see the separate README file in the analysis directory.

-This code is intended for research purposes only.
-Please use it responsibly.
+**This code is intended for research purposes only.
+Please use it responsibly.**

 ## Setup